US Masters Residential Property Fund - Asset Resilience Ratio

 About US Masters Residential Property Fund

-US Masters Residential Property Fund (Fund) was established in 2011 and is listed on the Australian Securities Exchange (URF.ASX).
+US Masters Residential Property Fund (Fund) is listed on the Australian Securities Exchange.
 The Fund was established to give investors exposure to US residential property and is the largest Australian-listed property trust with a primary strategy of investing in freestanding and multi-tenant US residential property in the New York metropolitan area.
-As of 31… Read more
+As of 31 December 2024, the Fund's portfolio h… Read more